 The Nomination Committee presently comprises Mr. Stuart Henderson, Dr. Heather Preston, Professor Dame Kay Davies and the Company Chair Dr. Roch Doliveux, who is Chair of the Nomination Committee.
 The Nomination Committee evaluates the balance of skills, knowledge and experience on the Board and, in the light of this evaluation, determines the role and capabilities required for particular appointments.

 Download the Nomination Committee Terms of Reference

 The Science and Technology Advisory Committee

-The Science and Technology Advisory Committee (STAC) is a committee made up of five external scientific advisors, SET members and Board members.
+The Science and Technology Advisory Committee (STAC) is a committee made up of five external scientific advisors, SET members, Dr. Micahel Hayden, and Professor Dame Kay Davies.
 The Committee is chaired by Professor Dame Kay Davies.
 Whilst not a formal Board Committee, the committee reviews and assesses scientific and technology developments in the field of cell and gene therapy and regularly reports to the Board.